Martin Eder: Copyright law case

-In 2018 Eder painted "The Unknowable" which was sold and ended up in the collection of British artist Damien Hirst.
+In 2018 Eder painted The Unknowable which was sold and ended up in the collection of British artist Damien Hirst.
 Soon after, another artist named Daniel Conway became aware of the painting after a visit to Hirst's Newport Street Gallery in London.
-Conway filed a lawsuit to the effect that Eder had willfully plagiarized a part of the painting from Conways "Scorched Earth".
-The court case took three years to reach a verdict, until Germany's legal system decided that Eder’s painting didn’t infringe on the Conways copyright protections, legally declaring Eder’s work a pastiche that lawfully samples from the original artwork.
+Conway filed a lawsuit to the effect that Eder had willfully plagiarized a part of his painting Scorched Earth.
+The court case took three years to reach a verdict, until Germany's legal system decided that Eder's painting didn't infringe on the Conways copyright protections, legally declaring Eder's work a pastiche that lawfully samples from the original artwork.

-The painting also contains the "Monastery ruins in the snow" (1819) by Caspar David Friedrich.
+The painting also contains elements from the work Monastery ruins in the snow (1819) by Caspar David Friedrich.